rickgennis/managebackups/src/managebackups.1.md

 **--time**
 : Include the time in the filename of the newly created backup.
 The day of month will also be included in the subdirectory.
 Without time included multiple backups on the same day taken with the same settings will overwrite each other resulting in a single backup for the day.
 With time included each backup is saved separately.

+**--notify** [*contact1*, *contact2*, ...]
+: Notify after a backup completes.
+By default, only failed backups/SFTP/SCP trigger notifications (see **--nos**).
+A contact can be an email address or the full path to a script to execute.
+Double-quote the contact string if it contains any spaces.
+The NOTIFICATIONS section below has more detail.

+**--nos**
+: Notify on successful backups also.

 **--scp** [*destination*]
 : On completion of a successful backup, SCP the newly created backup file to *destination*.  *destination* can include user@ notation and an optional hardcoded filename.
 If filename is omitted the newly created date-based filename is used, the same as with a standard cp command.
 Additionally the strings {fulldir}, {subdir} and {filename} can be used; they'll be automatically replaced with the values relative to the newly created backup.